 Patagonia Men's Wavefarer® Stand Up Shorts® - 20"

-We took two Patagonia classics—our Stand Up Shorts® and Wavefarer® Board Shorts—and fused them together to create the ultimate all-purpose shorts.
-Made from a durable, quick-drying nylon (38% recycled) with a DWR (durable water repellent) finish and 50+ UPF sun protection, you can wear these shorts in and out of the water.
+We took two Patagonia classics—our Stand Up Shorts® and Wavefarer® Board Shorts—and combined them to create the ultimate all-purpose shorts.
+Made from durable, quick-drying nylon (38% recycled) with a DWR (durable water repellent) finish and 50+ UPF sun protection, you can wear these shorts in or out of the water.
+Fair Trade Certified™ sewing.

-- Large top-stitched vertical front pockets are self-draining with reinforced stress-point stitching; large, self-draining rear pockets with zippered security pocket
+- Large. top-stitched, vertical front pockets are self-draining with reinforced stress-point stitching; large, self-draining rear pockets; rear zippered security pocket

 - Made in Vietnam.

 Patagonia has worked with bluesign technologies since 2000 to evaluate and reduce resource consumption in our materials supply chain, and to assist us with managing the chemicals, dyes and finishes used in the process. bluesign technologies, based in Switzerland, works at each step in the textile supply chain to approve chemicals, processes, materials, and products that are safe for the environment, safe for workers, and safe for the end customers.